me-pankajmunde/DevChat-pw/PRD.md

 - **Session Search**: Filter sessions in real-time as user types, show "no results" state when search has no matches
 - **Folder Management**: Allow folder renaming and color customization, maintain folder state when deleting folders (sessions move to uncategorized), preserve folder expand/collapse state during session
 - **Tag Filtering**: Support multiple tag selection for filtering, show all sessions when no tags selected, combine tag filtering with search functionality
+- **Compare View Errors**: Handle model-specific errors gracefully without blocking other models, show error alerts within model cards, allow continuing with successful models even if some fail
+- **Compare Model Selection**: Require at least one model to be selected, disable compare button when no input provided, preserve last model selection for convenience
+- **Compare Layout**: Adapt grid layout based on number of models (1 column for single model, 2 columns for 2 models, 3 columns for 3+ models on desktop), stack vertically on mobile

 ## Design Direction
 The design should feel like a developer's command center - technical, precise, and efficient.
 A dark-themed, terminal-inspired aesthetic with vibrant accent colors that suggest intelligence and energy.
 The interface should fade into the background, letting the conversation take center stage.